ThisModernDay/f5-tts/README.md

-# TTS Voice Cloner
+# F5-TTS

-TTS Voice Cloner is a web application that allows users to clone voices and generate text-to-speech audio using advanced AI models.
+F5-TTS is a web application that allows users to clone voices and generate text-to-speech audio using advanced AI models.

 ## Features